karenhaining/astrometry-query/README.md

 Clone the repo.
 You may need to install astropy: ``pip install astropy``.

 1. Get an API key from Astrometry.net.
 Create a file called `profile.py`, which will simply contain a variable holding your API key (`API_KEY = "*************"`)
 2. Create a directory called `raw_data`.
 Place the images you wish analyzed in here.
+Image names should not contain spaces.
 3. Run script: `python3 run.py`

 ## Dev Notes